viktoriasemaan/ai-agents/README.md

 1. Tool 1- Q&A ChatBot utilizing Knowledge Bases for Amazon Bedrock
 2. Tool 2- Explain diagrams and generate IaC utilizing multimodal LLM Claude 3
 3. Tool 3 - Estimate Cost using InfraCost
-4. Develop AI Agent using Amazon Bedrock
+4. Configure AI Agent using Amazon Bedrock

 By the end of this tutorial, you will learn how to create an Amazon Bedrock Agent that can assist with querying the AWS documentation, suggest and explain AWS solutions, generate Infrastructure as Code (IaC), and estimate monthly cost to run a solution on AWS.